panteliselef/astro-with-clerk-auth/packages/astro-clerk-auth/README.md

 # astro-clerk-auth
-Community package integrating [Clerk](https://clerk.com/) with [Astro](https://astro.build/)
+Community package that integrates [Clerk](https://clerk.com/) with [Astro](https://astro.build/)

 ## Live Demo
 [Online Demo](https://astro-clerk.elef.codes/)

 ## Report Issues
 If you are experiencing issues please submit them via the [Issues page in GH](https://github.com/panteliselef/astro-with-clerk-auth/issues).
-As this is not an officially supported sdk by Clerk, contacting them directly for issues regarding this package might cause your requests to be unanswered.
+As this SDK is not officially suppported by Clerk or Astro, contacting them directly for issues regarding this package might cause your requests to be unanswered.

 ## Install package
 Add `astro-clerk-auth` as a dependency